netceteragroup/skele/packages/system/README.md

   configuration: configuration(),
   hello: using({ config: 'configuration' }, example),
   //             ^ reads "configuration as config"
-  //               i.e, pass the "configuration" subsystem
+  //               i.e, pass the "configuration" Unit
   //               named as 'config' when instantiating hello })

-// or, in case the name used inside the subsystem is the same
+// or, in case the name used inside the Unit is the same
 // as the name used in the system

 const system2 = System({